ricebear-org/ricebear-org.github.io/discord.md

 2. Block everyone from being moved out of your restricted voice channel (evaluated on a case by case basis and may not be provided)

-3. [Tier 2-3 Only] Organization name and purpose
+3. Voice channel bitrates

-4. [Tier 2-3 Only] Voice channel bitrates
+4. [Tier 2-3 Only] Organization name and purpose

 You can configure users who can join your restricted channels using the `r;cc` commands, and who are in your restricted organization (thus changing access to the restricted organization's channels) with the `r;role` commands (Tier 2-3 Only).
 Just typing either of those commands will show a prompt for the subcommands that you can use.
 To change any of the other details you've provided, contact the Moderation Team.